-On 3 August 1911, he married Margaret Adams Langmuir (?-?) at Winnipeg.
-They had three children: James Lightfoot, Margaret Lightfoot, and Doni Lightfoot.
+On 3 August 1911, he married Margaret Adams Langmuir (1887-1964) at Winnipeg.
+They had three children: Margaret Adams Lightfoot (1912-2010, wife of Lloyd Rankin), James Dingwall Lightfoot (1914-1981), and Donalda Elizabeth “Doni” Lightfoot (1921-1978).
 The family lived at 120 Lipton Street, Winnipeg.
-He was a member of the Army and Navy Veteran’s Association, the Masons, and the Conservative Association.
+He was a member of the Army and Navy Veteran’s Association, Masons, and Conservative Association.
 He was a Conservative candidate for Winnipeg in the 1920 provincial general election but was defeated.

 In the summer of 1930, he underwent surgery to remove a brain tumour.
 Three months later, on 6 October 1930, he died while recovering at the Winnipeg General Hospital.
-He was buried with military honours at Brookside Cemetery.
+He was buried with military honours in the Brookside Cemetery.

 Attestation papers, Canadian Expeditionary Force, Library and Archives Canada.